Test-Time Policy Adaptation for Enhanced Multi-Turn Interactions with LLMs: Conclusions

 In this work, we address the degradation of LLM performance in multi-turn dialogues by proposing a new paradigm \parad{}, and its first practical implementation \ours{}. \ours{} enables efficient, in-conversation self-correction by updating model parameters online using real-time feedback.
-While our theoretical and experimental results validate \ours{}, we acknowledge limitation that \ours{} effectiveness is less effective on tasks that are heavily dependent on the model pre-trained knowledge.